Analysis API

 merge_mode=RECONSTRUCT, # RECONSTRUCT | SIMPLE_CONCAT | DOMAIN_DECOMP

-cleanup=false, # delete source files after merge
+cleanup=false, # delete the per-rank files after merge

 # Several handlers at once